 The use of ozone may also help with intestinal health because it may increase the health of the intestinal wall and increase villous height as well as the DNA for the mucous lining according to early research work [R].

 By causing minor oxidative stress, the use of ozone appears to also amp up the body’s own antioxidant systems, resulting in a net antioxidant effect according to early research.
 These antioxidant systems include:

 This type of antioxidant stimulation is called a hormetic effect.
 While more research could be done to help support the health claims of ozone, moderate doses appear quite safe when used orally, according to Healthline.com.

 Uses that have been studied include rheumatoid arthritis, some types of cancer, wound healing, and diabetes to name a few.
 However, high doses used in IV form or inhaled are thought to pose risks of respiratory distress or difficulty breathing.

 And of course, as with any natural treatments, only small studies have been conducted and more research is needed to make any health claims, positive or negative.
 Oxy powder colon cleanse is no exception.

 It is no secret that most Americans are low in magnesium.
 This is due to processed foods, aka the Standard American Diet, perhaps depleted soils, and medications that rob the body of magnesium as well.

-The magnesium oxide powder in Oxy Powder is likely better absorbed than magnesium tablets, which is the usual form you will find it in at the grocery store or retail pharmacies.
+The magnesium oxide powder in Oxy-Powder is likely better absorbed than magnesium tablets, which is the usual form you will find it in at the grocery stores or retail pharmacies.